CALM Helpline Confidentiality Policy

-Because calls are confidential and anonymous we don’t and can’t offer a counselling service.
+Calls are confidential and anonymous, we therefore don’t, and can’t, offer a counselling service.

 On rare occasions we may be required to break confidentiality.
 These instances are clearly outlined in this document.

 Confidentiality – Is the undertaking between the helpline and the caller that identifying details of the contact will not be disclosed outside of the team delivering the helpline service except in the exceptional circumstances outlined below.
 Confidentiality is based on the common law ‘duty of confidence’ and is shared between the caller and the helpline service, not the individual worker.